-It is expected that most of the funding being requested will be used to support undergraduate student participation or programs/mechanism/experiences that would directly impact undergraduate students.
+It is expected that most of the funding being requested will be used to support participants or programs/mechanism/experiences that would directly impact participants.
 Proposers should consult with their Sponsored Research Office as to whether institutional policies require that this support be in the form of Participant Support Costs or through some other budget category (e.g., Salaries).
-The institution must make the determination whether the undergraduate student is considered an employee or a research participant.
-A student employee is compensated for services rendered and should be included in the salary section of the budget.
-Participants serve a different role on the project because their involvement is aimed at developing the students' research skills, or providing the student with a practical educational experience.
-Undergraduate students supported directly with NSF funds (through stipends or salary from an IUSE: GEOPATHS award) must be U.S. citizens, U.S. nationals, or permanent residents of the United States.
+Participants serve a different role on the project because their involvement is aimed at developing research skills or providing practical educational experiences.

-The PI is expected to attend a meeting of IUSE: GEOPATHS Principal Investigators during the first year of the project, likely to be held in the Washington, DC metro area, or an alternative location (e.g., professional society meeting), and should include funding to support travel and per diem for this two-day meeting in the budget.
+The PI is expected to attend a meeting of IUSE:GEOPAths Principal Investigators during the first year of the project, likely to be held in the Washington, DC metro area, or an alternative location (e.g., professional society meeting), and should include funding to support travel and per diem for this two-day meeting in the budget.